farhiongit/message-in-the-bottle/README.md

-Thread-safe message queue for thread synchronisation
+Thread-safe message queue for thread synchronization
 ====================================================

 I have recently read about the Go language.
 I was not really convinced by the concept.
 The minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice feature, but the language still needs optimisation and is sometime tricky.

-Nevertheless, I noticed the use of the gracious message queue pattern (called channels in Go) for thread (called goroutines) synchronisation.
+Nevertheless, I noticed the use of the gracious message queue pattern (called channels in Go) for thread (called goroutines) synchronization.

-This pattern is a FIFO thread-safe message queue suited for thread synchronisation.
+This pattern is a FIFO thread-safe message queue suited for thread synchronization.

-The pattern of message driven synchronisation is of interest because it is intuitive and of a higher level of abstraction than mutexes and conditions:
+The pattern of message driven synchronization is of interest because it is intuitive and of a higher level of abstraction than mutexes and conditions:

 - some threads `A` fill the message queue
 - some other threads `B` eat up the message queue.